obfuscated-D/EnderXY/BOM.md

 # ⚠️ This is not complete or correct, disregard until this warning message is gone
+# The bolt counts are approximate, and you may end up with extras
 # Extra Components needed to build the EnderXY

         1 Ender-3 printer